ARhony/Wolf3d/README.md

 The second argument is the height and the second is the width

 # Controls
-W - Forward
+up arrow      -   Forward

-A - Rotate left
+left arrow    -   Rotate left

-S - Backward
+down arrow    -   Backward

-D - Rotate right
+right arrow   -   Rotate right

 # Next?
 Better controls.
 For now, you can only move OR turn.
 This will be fixed soon.